LibraryCarpentry/lc-python-intro/episodes/data-visualisation.md

 ::::::::::::::::::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::

+## Use Matplotlib for more detailed charts

 What if we want to alter the axis labels and the title of the graph.
 In order to do that, we need to first import `matplotlib`, an extensive plotting package in Python that lets us alter all aspects of a graph.

+- We can pass parameters to matplotlib's `.plot()` function to assign a plot title, to declare a figsize - which accepts a width and height in inches - and to change the color of the line.
+- Next we'll add text labels for the x and y axis using `.xlabel()` and `.ylabel`.
+- Finally, we need a separate function `.show()` to display the plot using matplotlib.

 ``` python
 # the plotting package pandas is using under the hood to `plot()`